Most interesting landmarks of Jamaica

 - St. James Cathedral in Spanish Town – Saint Catherine.
 The oldest Anglican church in British Caribbean.
 First, Spanish, church was built here in 1525, later on its foundations was built Anglican church.
 Current church was rebuilt in 1714 after the previous one was destroyed by hurricane.

-Described wonders of Jamaica
+Described landmarks of Jamaica

 Jamaica is the third largest Caribbean island with distinct local culture and amazing nature.